Clikengo/foundationdb-rs/foundationdb-sys/README.md

 Follow the FoundationDB installation instructions: https://apple.github.io/foundationdb/api-general.html#installing-client-binaries

 The bindgen output file `bindings.rs` should be checked in with updates.
 It is generated as part of the foundation-sys build, but off by default.
+The current generated file was generated on Linux, which appears to be compatible with macOS and Linux.

 ## Generate new bindings